 Bioflavonoids, carotenoids, and other cancer-fighting compounds are abundant in cooking greens.
 They also contain indoles, compounds that can lessen the cancer-causing potential of estrogen and induce production of enzymes that protect against disease, Tribole writes.
 Add some raw kale to salads, braise chopped mustard greens with plenty of chopped garlic, or layer chopped cooked chard in lasagna.
 Check out these other 10 healthiest vegetables at the supermarket.

 Make room for mushrooms

 Portobello and white mushrooms are good sources of selenium, which is a potent cancer-fighting mineral, particularly for prostate cancer.
 Additionally, mushrooms are rich in disease-fighting phytochemicals and eating them regularly has been linked to a lower risk of breast cancer in Chinese and Korean women, Tribole points out.
-To complete the picture: mushrooms are also high in cancer-fighting vitamin D. Learn which foods seriously increase your risk of cancer.
+To complete the picture: mushrooms are also high in cancer-fighting vitamin D.

 Pick on peas

 A study in Mexico City published in the International Journal of Cancer showed that daily consumption of green peas, along with other legumes lowers the risk of stomach cancer, especially when daily intake of coumestrol (a phytochemical that acts similarly to estrogen in the body) from these legumes is 2 mg or higher.
 One cup of green peas contains at least 10 mg of coumestrol.
 Here are some more foods that are even better for you than you realized.